-In some cases employers ask for qualifications they desire, this does not mean they would not hire the right candidate should they happen find them.
+In some cases employers ask for qualifications they desire, this does not mean they would not hire the right candidate should they happen to find them.
 Qualifications are just a part of the requirements for any role.

 I would like to mention a somewhat advanced tip which should be useful for senior appointments in particular, but would also be helpful for any serious interview at a managerial level.